apache/apisix-ingress-controller/docs/en/latest/practices/enable-authentication-and-restriction.md

 #### Enable `JWT Auth`

-* Creates a ApisixConsumer, and set the attributes of plugin `jwt-auth`:
+* Creates an ApisixConsumer, and set the attributes of plugin `jwt-auth`:

 ```shell
 kubectl apply -f - <<EOF